Social media is not just a place to be social anymore. But something else! Now it’s a platform for manipulation.

 We know this is true because of the highly shared Cambridge Analytica articles and videos about how they used 50 million Facebook profiles, psychographic data and quizzes to exploit behaviours of the masses during the US election.
 These users are fighting back: http://www.cbc.ca/news/business/facebook-cambridge-analytica-data-lawsuit-1.4585851

 So yes, social media is not just a place to be social anymore.
-It’s a place for social media campaigns similar to these for mass manipulation.
+It’s a place for mass manipulation.
 Definitions we used to know are being turned upside down.

 Hackers used to be a term for electronic trespassers, or bad people that found a way around online security measures.
 Now it’s a way to get what you want.
 Now you can hack your body, hack your brain, hack a lot of things!
 Try typing “hack your” into Google and see all the options that come up.
 You can “hack” anything these days.